skills/review-pull-requests/.github/steps/4-suggest-changes.md

    ![add-a-suggestion-button](https://user-images.githubusercontent.com/97056108/184449714-61e8ee51-824a-48c1-9436-2dfd67f2c070.png)
 1. Edit the suggestion.
 1. Click **Add a single comment**.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. With commented added, Mona will check your progress then prepare and share the next steps.